Task 1

 Interviewer: Hello everybody!
 It’s Teenagers Round the World Channel.
 Our guest today is a teenager from Russia and we are going to discuss sports.
 We’d like to know our guest’s point of view on this issue.
 Please answer five questions.
 So, let’s get started.

 Interviewer: Are you a sports fan?
-What sports teams or players do you support and why?
+Do you support any sports teams or players?

 Student: _________________________